12 Michigan Restaurants with Stunning Scenic Views

 Memorable dining is often about the Pure Michigan view you can pair with the cuisine.
 Here are ways to soak in the scenery with your meal, any time of year.

-Lake Superior waves.
+1. Fitzgerald's Hotel and Restaurant – Eagle RiverWhether you dine on the patio or at an interior seat with a window view, you're just steps away from the Lake Superior waves.
 Savor the Pitmaster's Pie of smoked brisket, pork and vegetables, baked in a wine sauce and topped with mashed potatoes, or the savory ribs that make up the dish named Douglas Houghton's Anchor.
 Book an on-site room with a water view, then explore nearby Brockway Mountain Drive and The Jampot, a shop run by a local skete of monks that offers a wide selection of preserves, jams and jellies.

 The 16-story tower at this resort is more than a local landmark, it's one of the state's classiest restaurants and arguably the best 360-degree sunset view out the pinnacle's floor-to-ceiling windows.
 Chef Bryan Petrick is known for his steaks and homemade pasta with Bolognese.
 Sunday brunch and happy hour cocktails are also draws.
 The resort itself makes for a perfect gateway to a string of farm markets; on-site there’s a spa, three championship golf courses, a beach club and multiple pools.